Contributing to Zulip

 The Zulip community server is the primary communication forum for the Zulip community.
 It is a good place to start whether you have a question, are a new contributor, are a new user, or anything else.
-Make sure to read the community norms before posting.
+Please review our community norms before posting.
 The Zulip community is also governed by a code of conduct.

 To make a code or documentation contribution, read our step-by-step guide to getting started with the Zulip codebase.
 A small sample of the type of work that needs doing:

 Non-code contributions: Some of the most valuable ways to contribute don’t require touching the codebase at all.
-We list a few of them below:
+For example, you can:

 This section has a step by step guide to starting as a Zulip codebase contributor.
 It’s long, but don’t worry about doing all the steps perfectly; no one gets it right the first time, and there are a lot of people available to help.

-- Read the Zulip guide to Git and do the Git tutorial (coming soon) if you are unfamiliar with Git or Zulip’s rebase-based Git workflow, getting help in #git help if you run into any troubles.
+Read the Zulip guide to Git if you are unfamiliar with Git or Zulip’s rebase-based Git workflow, getting help in #git help if you run into any troubles.
 Even Git experts should read the Zulip-specific Git tools page.

-Now, you’re ready to pick your first issue!
+Now you’re ready to pick your first issue!
 Zulip has several repositories you can check out, depending on your interests.
-There are hundreds of open issues in the main codebase alone.
-This section will help you find an issue to work on.
+There are hundreds of open issues in the main Zulip server and web app repository alone.

 area:labels to see all the issues related to your areas of interest.